Lorenzo Scott

-Lorenzo Scott was born in 1934 in West Point, Georgia.
-Scott is a contemporary American artist whose work gained prominence in the late 1980s.
+Lorenzo Scott (born 1934 in West Point, Georgia) is a contemporary American artist whose work gained prominence in the late 1980s.

-Biography
+Early life

 Lorenzo Scott was born on July 23, 1934, in the small, bustling mill village and railroad hub of West Point, Georgia.
 When his mother, who worked in the fields supplying cotton to the local mills, lost her job during the Depression, the family moved to Atlanta in search of work.

 One of eleven children, Lorenzo tells of a time in his youth when he first saw his mother make a sketch, and knew even at an early age that he wanted to be able to draw like that.
 Though Scott attended public school until the tenth grade, he admits to being more interested in drawing than schoolwork.
-"I've been sketching all my life since I was about five," he said, "I got my study lookin' at the museum."
+"I've been sketching all my life since I was about five," he said, "I got my study lookin' at the museum".

 In his youth, Lorenzo's family lived across the street from a Southern Baptist church where they were active members.
-Here the young Lorenzo developed the lifelong devout Christian faith that underpins both his art and his life.
+Here, the young Lorenzo developed the lifelong devout Christian faith that underpins both his art and his life.
 He often tells stories of extraordinary events that have occurred in his life which stem from his strong faith.
 In one such story, he reflects on a time when as a child he would observe the comings and goings of churchgoers across the street, and how after observing a funeral gathering at the church, he asked his mother "how come people had to die."
 He thought if he stayed awake, he wouldn't die, so one night he got his mom to let him stay up all night.
-Hear the story in his own words here.